Skin: Wantaringuwi (Sun)

 I paint my Jilamara with pwoja.
 I also like to paint Japalinga (stars) in the Tiwi sky and my Mother’s dreaming, Jarrikalani (turtle).

-I am learning how to be a textile screen printer at Jilamara.
-Its hard work but I love it.
+In 2018 I learnt how to be a textile screen printer at Jilamara.
+It’s hard work but I love it and am now the head screen printer and run the workshop.

 Artworks by Raylene Miller